IBM/aspera-cli/docs/README.erb.md

 ## Plugin: `faspex`: IBM Aspera Faspex v4

 > **Note:** Faspex v4 is end of support since Sept.
 30th, 2024.
-So this plugin for faspex v4 is deprecated.
+So this plugin for Faspex v4 is deprecated.
 If you still need to use Faspex4, then use <%=tool%> version 4.19.0 or earlier.
 >
 > **Note:** For full details on Faspex API, refer to: [Reference on Developer Site](https://developer.ibm.com/apis/catalog/?search=faspex)